Interim mandates

 Mittelstand substance.

-Written for managers in German mid-sized companies developing existing business models digitally.
+Written for managers in mid-sized companies and industrial enterprises developing existing business models digitally.
 Pragmatism that carries through the working day — and depth that reaches beyond the single initiative.

 iii.